| When

 undisturbed if partitions are moved about.
 Heavily serviced

-should be positioned to allow future adaptations to rooms
+spaces should be positioned to allow future adaptations to rooms

 and functions.
 There are times when temporary accommodation